thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ## Widgets Library (Bundles)

 Widgets are grouped into widget bundles according to their purposes.
 Some widgets can be found in multiple packages simultaneously.
-For example, the Alarm Count widget can be found in the Alarm Widgets bundle and the Count Widgets bundle.
+For example, the Alarm Count widget can be found in the Alarm widgets bundle and the Count widgets bundle.

-There are System-level and Tenant-level Widgets bundles.
-Initial ThingsBoard installation comes with a basic set of system-level Widgets bundles.
+There are system-level and tenant-level widgets bundles.
+Initial ThingsBoard installation comes with a basic set of system-level widgets bundles.

-System-level bundles can be managed by a **System administrator** and are available for use by any tenant in the system.
+The system-level bundles can be managed by a **System administrator** and are available for use by any tenant in the system.
-Tenant-level bundles can be managed by a **Tenant administrator** and are available for use only by this tenant and his customers.
+The tenant-level bundles can be managed by a **Tenant administrator** and are available for use only by this tenant and his customers.
 You can always implement and add your widgets by following this [guide](/docs/{{docsPrefix}}user-guide/contribution/widgets-development/).

 To find the widget you need among all the widget bundles, you can use the search function.